Not your keys. Not your coins.

 Also, just about every major exchange also offers a secure version of their app that acts as a private wallet and gives users the private keys to their own crypto.
 You can simply use Coinbase’s private (self-custody) wallet instead of leaving your Bitcoin on their exchange.

 Did you know Binance once lost $40 million to hackers (back in 2019)!

 But here’s the thing: this amount was only 2 percent of their overall Bitcoin holdings and they easily covered these losses out of their Secure Asset Fund for Users.
 So it’s not like hackers are taking crypto directly from users’ wallets, they’re targeting the larger holdings of the exchange itself.
 It’s more like robbing a bank vault where the customers are not directly exposed to the theft in nearly the same way.

 Nevertheless, leaving your hard-earned crypto on an exchange is risking your money to some degree.
 It means trusting your exchange to keep and control your funds on your behalf.

-Convenience and laziness are a big part of it.
-There’s some extra effort involved in moving your crypto to a new private wallet.
+Convenience and laziness are not considered best practices.
+Yes there’s some extra effort involved in moving your crypto to a new private wallet.
 It means finding another wallet (like Exodus), setting it up and managing that new wallet over time.
-It’s just one more thing to have to do and for a lot of busy people, it tends to get procrastinated.
+It’s yet one more thing to have to do and for a lot of busy people, it tends to get procrastinated.

-Additionally, you can use your exchange as a “spot wallet” for making frequent trades, meaning you’ll pay fewer fees by keeping some money on the exchange.
+Additionally, you can use your exchange as a “spot wallet” for making exchanges, meaning you’ll pay fewer fees by keeping some money on the exchange.
 These are okay reasons for keeping some crypto up there.

 Crypto Heists Have Given Cryptocurrency Exchanges a Bad Rap